sceendy/sceendy.github.io/src/pages/posts/2018/02-02-front-end-friday-design-systems.markdown

 tags: ['dev', 'opinion', 'styleguides', 'process']
 ---

 Often times I have jumped into teams as the sole front-end resource.
 And as is pretty common - inevitable even - new designers and full-stack/back-end developers will need to make adjustments to the front-end code.
 That's cool.
-I'll also see that they created a one-off class like .click { cursor: pointer; } which not only contributes to code bloat but also doesn't fit in with the content.
+I'll also see that they created a one-off class like <span class="code-inline">.click { cursor: pointer; }</span> which not only contributes to code bloat but also doesn't fit in with the content.
 And I begin to wonder where I went wrong in life.

 Just kidding.